org-tigris-jsapar/jsapar/docs/basics.md

 These implementations only demonstrates what can be done in a `LineEventListener` implementation.
 Feel free to create your own implementation for instance if you need to feed the result to a database or any other scenario.
 ## Configuration
-The parser behavior can be configured in some cases; for instance what should happen if none of the schema lines can be used or what should happen if there are more or less cells on a line than described by the schema.
+The parser behavior can be configured in some cases, for instance:
+ * What should happen if none of the schema lines can be used?
+ * What should happen if there are more or less cells on a line than described by the schema.
 See [api docs](api) for class `TextParseConfig` for more details.
 ## Error handling
 ### IOErrors and other serious errors